jenkinsci/almasw-modbuilder-plugin/README.md

 An ACS/ALMASW module builder for Jenkins.

-This plugin aims to build ALMASW modules, but can be used to build ACS software modules as well, feel free to use in any ACS based projects as well.
+This plugin aims to build ALMASW modules, but can be used to build ACS software modules as well, feel free to use in any ACS based projects.

 The plugin support:
    * build an ACS based module effortless